European Traveler

 Romantic Château de Chenonceau in the Loire Valley, France

-Château Chenonceau is the most romantic château in the Loire Valley.
-It is Renaissance and rather uniquely, most of it was designed by woman.
+Chateau de Chenonceau on the CherChâteau Chenonceau is the most romantic château in the Loire Valley.
+It is Renaissance and rather uniquely, most of it was designed by women.
 Chenonceau’s most famous inhabitants were Diane de Poitiers – mistress of King Henry II – and his wife, Catherine de Medici.

 Henry II gave Diane de Poitiers the original small palace built in the Cher River.
 Diane added a 60-m (200-ft) arched bridge across the river and the formal gardens to the north of the palace.
 After Henry’s death in a jousting tournament in 1559, Catherine had Diane unceremoniously removed to Chaumont and moved into Château Chenonceau herself.

-• Château de Chenonceau features in several Second World War movies as the Cher formed part of the border between German-occupied and Vichy Free France.
+Château de Chenonceau features in several Second World War movies as the Cher formed part of the border between German-occupied and Vichy Free France.
 Château de Chenonceau could thus at least theoretically have been a crossing point for spies and refugees.

-Catherine de Medici added a three-storey gallery to Diane’s bridge as well as the lovely Renaissance garden to the south of the palace.
-However, Catherine never got round to build a planned second palace at the far end of the river.
+Catherine de Medici added a three-story gallery to Diane’s bridge as well as the lovely Renaissance garden to the south of the palace.
+However, Catherine never got around to build a planned second palace at the far end of the river.
 Catherine outlived Henry by three decades and hosted lavish receptions and balls (sometimes in fantasy or cross-dress) where she employed beautiful young female spies to keep her abreast of political gossip.

-• Chenonceau is hugely popular and best visited first thing in the morning or around lunch hour, when school and bus parties are less prevalent.
+• Chenonceau is hugely popular and best visited first thing in the morning or around lunch hour when school and bus parties are less prevalent.

 Transportation to Chateaux in the Loire Valley

 Although public transportation to and in the Loire Valley is well developed, a car does make getting around much easier.
-Most Loire châteaux can be reached by rail or bus but double check schedules as services can be limited to a few times per day.
+Most Loire châteaux can be reached by rail or bus but double-check schedules as services can be limited to a few times per day.
 Drivers may find staying in smaller towns and country estates more pleasant (and cheaper than larger cities).
 Cycling is also a sensible option as distances are relatively short.

 Frequent trains from Paris take just over an hour to the Loire: